What's Included in the Price

 Hiring a Licensed Tiler in SA

 In South Australia, tiling is classified as building work requiring a Building Work Contractor's Licence issued by Consumer and Business Services (CBS).
 The restricted builder category for tiling applies.
+You can verify any tiler's licence on the CBS licence search.

-- Confirm public liability insurance
+- Public liability insurance is current

 How We Calculate